creecros/MarkdownPlus/README.md

 # EmojiSupport

 Adds EmojiOne Support to all Markdown in Kanboard.

-Converts :shortcode: and Unicode to EmojiOne, so long as it passes through the markdown helper.
+Converts :shortname: and Unicode to EmojiOne newschool emojis, or converts :shortname: to unicode for oldschool emojis, so long as it passes through the markdown helper.

+:shortname: autocomplete included.